JustAppSec

 What happened

-NVD published CVE-2026-27446, a Missing Authentication for Critical Function (CWE-306) issue in Apache Artemis / Apache ActiveMQ Artemis that allows an unauthenticated remote attacker using the Core protocol to force a broker to establish an outbound Core federation connection to an attacker-controlled broker.
-This can enable message injection into queues and/or message exfiltration from queues via the rogue broker.
+Apache ActiveMQ Artemis is a high-performance, open-source message broker used for asynchronous messaging between distributed services.
+CVE-2026-27446 describes a Missing Authentication for Critical Function in Apache Artemis / ActiveMQ Artemis.
+An unauthenticated remote attacker using the Core protocol can force a broker to establish an outbound federation connection to an attacker-controlled broker, enabling message injection into queues and/or message exfiltration.

 Who is impacted